meeb/tubesync/docs/other-database-backends.md

 ## Database Compression (For MariaDB)
 With a lot of media files the `sync_media` table grows in size quickly.
-You can save space using column compression while using MariaDB
+You can save space using column compression using the following steps while using MariaDB:

  1. Stop tubesync
  2. Execute `ALTER TABLE sync_source MODIFY metadata LONGTEXT COMPRESSED;` on database tubesync
  3. Start tunesync and confirm the connection still works.